Lightning-AI/litgpt/tutorials/prepare_dataset.md

 --mask_inputs false \
 --ignore_index -1
 ```

 Replace `test_data.csv` with your CSV path and the other additional parameters accordingly.
 Executing the command above will save `train.pt` and `test.pt` on your disk at the `destination_path`.
 Now you can use the prepared data to [finetune your model](https://github.com/Lightning-AI/lit-gpt/blob/main/tutorials/finetune_lora.md#running-the-finetuning).

 &nbsp;

-### Preparing Custom Datasets Using a Dataset Prepration Script
+### Preparing Custom Datasets Using a Dataset Preparation Script

 If you don't have a CSV file following the format described in the previous section, the easiest way to prepare a new dataset is to copy and modify one of the existing dataset preparation scripts: